 Garmin Vivoactive HR

 Much like the TomTom Spark 3, the Vivoactive HR could be a a good introduction to someone that's starting to think about venturing into the world of triathlons and wants to track more than one sport.

 Wareable verdict: Garmin Vivoactive HR review

-There's an optical heart rate monitor on board and GPS with dedicated apps included for cycling, swimming, running and a whole lot more.
-It also supports Garmin's Connect IQ apps so you can additional data fields and features.
+There's an optical heart rate monitor on board plus GPS with dedicated apps included for cycling, swimming, running and a whole lot more.
+It also supports Garmin's Connect IQ apps so you can add additional data fields and features.
 With solid battery life, it's definitely one to consider.

-While we still put the Suunto Spartan Ultra and Spartan Wrist HR through their paces, the Ambit3 is still a great watch for you triathletes.
+If you don't fancy splashing the cash on the Spartan Ultra or the Spartan Wrist, the Ambit3 is still a great watch for triathletes.
 It beams all the data it captures from multi-sports directly to a fantastic iPhone companion app all in one log.

 There's a compass, speed, pace and distance tracking and it'll give you an activity based recovery time so you can tell when you should take a rest day.
 The heart rate monitor can also be used when you're swimming, while the tailored training programmes are great to keep you on track.

 VRX MP3 + Personal Trainer

-This duo of products gives you an underwater MP3, Real Coach training tips that will talk you through your swim as you're putting in the laps.
+This duo of products gives you an underwater MP3, with Real Coach training tips that will talk you through your swim as you're putting in the laps.
 You can even build custom workout plans to mix training sessions up.

 Best of all, there's a silicone swim case that'll keep everything protected underwater so you can take them for a swim.